-- A. The subject property currently includes a single-family dwelling, vineyard, and wine cave.
+- A. The subject property currently includes a single-family dwelling.
 The proposed project would not divide an established community and is consistent with the General Plan designation of AG, Agricultural General.
-This project does reduce the potential housing stock by one unit, however there is no proposed major change in density or services to nearby residences.
-The increased uses under the AG zoning district are consistent with those under the AG General Plan designation, and any uses which would potentially impact nearby residents employ mitigations to reduce any impacts to less than significant levels.
-The proposed changes in zoning is consistent with the existing character of the land and community.
-There is a less than significant impact. - B. The project includes the zone change to AG which is consistent with the General Plan designation of AG.
-Proposed uses are primarily agricultural in nature and would not inherently introduce significant impacts to the neighboring properties (residential and agricultural uses).
-Caltrans was included in the circulation of this project application.
-There is a less than significant impact with the mitigations incorporated with the project and implementation of the Mitigation Monitoring and Reporting Program for this project.
-There is a less than significant impact with mitigations incorporated. - C. The project site is not included in any adopted habitat conservation plans or natural community conservation plans.
+This project does increase the potential housing stock by 2 units, however there is no proposed major change in density or services to nearby residences.
+There is a less than significant impact. - B. .
+Proposed uses are primarily residential and agricultural in nature and would not inherently introduce significant impacts to the neighboring properties (residential and agricultural uses.
+There is a less than significant impact. - C. The project site is not included in any adopted habitat conservation plans or natural community conservation plans.
 Therefore, the project would not conflict with any such plans and no impact would result.